Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 ### <a id="cluster-scenarios-security"></a> Security in Cluster Scenarios

-While there are certain capabilities to ensure the safe communication between all nodes (firewalls, policies, software hardening, etc) the Icinga 2 cluster also provides additional security itself:
+While there are certain capabilities to ensure the safe communication between all nodes (firewalls, policies, software hardening, etc.) the Icinga 2 cluster also provides additional security itself:

 * [SSL certificates](13-distributed-monitoring-ha.md#manual-certificate-generation) are mandatory for cluster communication.
-* Child zones only receive event updates (check results, commands, etc) for their configured updates.
+* Child zones only receive event updates (check results, commands, etc.) for their configured updates.
 * Zones cannot influence/interfere other zones.
 Each checked object is assigned to only one zone.
 * All nodes in a zone trust each other.
 * [Configuration sync](13-distributed-monitoring-ha.md#zone-config-sync-permissions) is disabled by default.